 Prison is a very structured and controlled environment: it is very different to life in the community.
 Many prisoners have been removed from the community for a long time and returning to the community can be challenging and difficult for them.

 Prisoners who are straight released at the end of their sentence will return to the community without the supervision and support offered by parole.
 This may increase the risk of reoffending compared to release with supervision on parole.

 A prisoner on parole will be subject to conditions that are designed to minimise their risk of reoffending, to protect the community, and to support the prisoner.
-Prisoners must abide by the conditions of their parole order, and are closely monitored by the Adult Parole Board and Corrections Victoria through their parole period.
+Prisoners must abide by the conditions of their parole order, and are closely monitored by the Adult Parole Board and Community Correctional Services (CCS) through their parole period.